BattletechModders/SoldiersPiratesAssassinsMercs/README.md

 ```

 So how does it all work together?
 We'll use the above settings as a guide.

+### Can multiple replacements happen at once?

+Short answer is no. The long answer is also no, just with extra steps.
+The order all of these replacements are checked is as follows, and the first "success" stops the checks.

 ### Are we going to replace something with mercs?